 The company is targeting a broader range of applications for its more powerful fuel cells, giving it a competitive edge in the rapidly growing fuel cell industry.

-If you are an investor interested in giving a new company with immense potential a chance, the $147.82 million market capitalization company could be a stock pick to consider.
+If you are an investor interested in giving a new company with immense potential a chance, this company could be a stock pick to consider.

 Xebec Adsorption Inc. stock is a relatively atypical investment to consider if you want to gain exposure to the burgeoning hydrogen market.
 The company does not have a significant focus on fuel-cell technology.
 Instead, it offers H2X Solutions and HyGear.